 The biggest takeaway from week one for me is: Do not be too prideful to ask for help.
 Get help and get on the right direction before wasting too much time.
 It’s a fine balance between making attempts to get a solution and being stubborn to solve it on your own.
 This lesson can be applied to any professional setting.
 Leave the ego at home and ask for help when you need it.
 The journey will be much smoother.

-I’ve been impressed with the demographic makeup of the students.
+I’ve been impressed with the demographic makeup of the students for this Le Wagon Shanghai cohort.
 The 18 of us come from all walks of life, with an average age of 27, and 50% women to men ratio!
 About 1/3 of the students are in Shanghai specifically for this program, so it’s nice to see the city through the lens of a newcomer again!
 As we spend 10+ hours a day with each other, I’m curious to see how the group dynamic evolve.
 Someone should really make a reality show of this camp.
 The raw emotions would make seriously good television!